albercher/structura/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Structura is an **Open Core** project.

+- **Core Engine:** The scraper engine, FastAPI wrapper, and E-commerce blueprint are licensed under the **MIT License**.
+You are free to host, modify, and use these for any purpose.
+- **Enterprise Blueprints:** Specialized high-accuracy blueprints (Medical, Legal, Finance) are proprietary and available exclusively through the [Structura Cloud API](https://rapidapi.com/your-link).

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 **How to contribute:**